 First, we need to understand why there’s so much dull and ineffective marketing out there.

 Dull is cheap.
 Dull is fast.
-Dull is simple!
+Dull is easy!

-It’s cheap, fast and simple to create dull marketing and get it in front of a lot of people.
+It’s cheap, fast and easy to create a dull marketing message and push it to a lot of people.
 As a result, there’s no barrier to entry today.

-Things were very different a decade ago.
+Things were very different 15 years ago.
 Back then, if a small business owner wanted to send a mail shot to 50,000 people, she’d have to spend some serious money.

 - She’d have to cover the cost of the mailing list.